fastai/fastcore/README.md

 ## Installing

-fastcore is is on PyPI so you can just run:
+fastcore is on PyPI so you can just run:
 ```
 pip install fastcore
 ```